-Exchanges are evolving in ways that will require them to connect seamlessly to a broad variety of players: global broker-dealers (who tend to be members of most exchanges), independent clearing house organisations (such as LCH), interdealer brokers and payment systems.
+Exchanges are evolving in ways that will require them to connect seamlessly to a broad variety of players: global broker-dealers, who tend to be members of most exchanges, independent clearinghouse organizations, such as LCH, interdealer brokers and payment systems.

 Exchanges will also increasingly need to connect seamlessly with other exchanges.
-Strategic alliances of exchanges, which are occurring at an increasing pace, are a natural consequence of globalisation, and of the need to offer investors access to a variety of markets.
-A strategic alliance of several exchanges, sharing a common technology for market access, trading and clearing, is the most efficient way of achieving this.
+Strategic alliances of exchanges, which are occurring at an increasing pace, are a natural consequence of globalization and of the need to offer investors access to a variety of markets.
+A strategic alliance of several exchanges, sharing a common technology for market access, trading and clearing is the most efficient way of achieving this.

-In such an architecture, each exchange can maintain the professional-ism associated with membership and, through cross-membership agreements, offer members effective access to multiple markets.
-With open standards, several exchanges can share a common clearing house, or may decide to introduce cross-clearing arrangements, such as mutual offset.
+In such an architecture, each exchange can maintain membership values - membership equals badge of professionalism - and through cross-membership agreements can offer its members effective access to multiple markets.
+With open standards, several exchanges can share a common clearinghouse or may decide to introduce cross-clearing arrangements, such as mutual offset.
 They can share common electronic access networks and even share a common trading engine if they so choose.

-While this may constitute a 'virtual merger' of exchanges, it offers the benefit of plurality: for example, multiple exchange organisations can co-exist on products while co-operating on factors such as large-ticket technology costs.
-Such an arrangement has a better chance of preserving a special role for members, which means it is likely to support more liquid (hence more efficient) markets.
+While this may constitute a "virtual merger" of exchanges, it offers the benefit of plurality: multiple exchange organizations can coexist, competing on some grounds, such as products, and cooperating on others, for instance by sharing large-ticket technology costs.
+Such an arrangement has a better chance of preserving a special role for members, which means that it is likely to support more liquid, hence more efficient markets.

-There are two major open architecture technology standards for exchanges today: the OM Click system and the Franco-American NSC-Clearing 21.
-[For more on the latter, see this month's On the screen.]
+There are two major open architecture technology standards for exchanges today: The Swedish OM Click system and the Franco-American NSC-Clearing 21.

-Both have been successfully installed in multiple equities and derivatives exchanges around the world, and are actively competing with each other.
-NSC-Clearing 21 is particularly promising: it is technically advanced, can handle the high volumes of a large exchange and, most importantly, it is supported by several top exchanges including Paris Bourse (NSC developer) and Chicago Mercantile Exchange/Nymex (Clearing 21 developers).
+Both have been successfully installed in multiple equities and derivatives exchanges around the world and are actively competing with each other.
+NSC- Clearing 21 is particularly promising: it is technically advanced, can handle the high volumes of a large exchange and, most importantly, it is supported by several top exchanges including the Paris Bourse (NSC developer) and the Chicago Mercantile Exchange / NYMEX (Clearing 21 developers).
 It will also be made available on a cooperative basis, through a technology consortium, which other bourses can join.
-The co-operative philosophy of the enterprise will make it very attractive for new exchanges to enter into what is likely to emerge as the leading technology standard for exchanges and clearing houses.
-Copyright © The CBM Group, Inc 1998
+The cooperative philosophy of the enterprise will make it very attractive for new exchanges to enter into what is likely to emerge as the leading technology standard for exchanges and clearinghouses.

+Copyright © The CBM Group, Inc. 1998